 Selling at places like this will allow you to make a year’s worth of money in just a couple days.

 Unfortunately, like craft fairs, trade shows can be quite expensive to enter if you are only starting out.
 If you have investment money, then it could be well worth it.

 Make sure that you also research the best ways to set up a table at a craft fair or trade show.
-I highly recommend this rather excellent book by Torie Jayne:
+I highly recommend this rather excellent book by Torie Jayne.

 Get a stall at a local artisan market.

 Similar to craft and trade shows, local artisan markets accept a fee which means that you have a reserved spot in their weekend market every weekend in a year.
 Contracts need to be signed, and a timeline must be agreed upon.
-But the money can be great.
+But the money you earn can be great.

 You need to have someone at your stall at all times during that period.
 So it can be difficult if you get sick.
 You will need to find someone to cover your booth, or you could face a fine, or worse, lose your stall.

 One of the final ideas to make money offline is to sell from your home.